techstudyhubcore/Profile/README.md

 *"Access to knowledge in your own language is not a privilege — it is a right."*

-**B.Pharm · Health-Tech AI · EdTech · Vernacular Content · Koppal, Karnataka**
+**B.Pharm · Health-Tech AI · EdTech · Vernacular Content · Koppal,Karnataka**

 [![Profile Views](https://komarev.com/ghpvc/?username=techstudyhubcore&color=00c8b4&style=flat-square&label=Profile+Views)](https://github.com/techstudyhubcore)